 Planning groups must include the State Child Support (IV-D) director or his/her designee, a researcher with a focus on fatherhood or family policy and at least one other high-level state official.

 More information about this funding opportunity and the benefits of state-level initiatives to engage fathers can be found in this article from the National Child Support Enforcement Association.

-The FRPN is currently funding four projects that have received a total of $350,000 to evaluate fatherhood programs.
-These projects include randomized-controlled trials (RCTs); are led by researcher/practitioner teams; and involve the collection of data from program participants and/or staff at pre and post-program time points to assess changes in father-child relationships and coparenting.
-Learn more about these projects here.
+The second group of FRPN grantees includes five projects led by researcher/practitioner teams that involve the collection of data from program participants and/or staff at pre- and post-program time points to assess changes in father-child relationships and/or coparenting.
+Learn more about these projects.

-Any questions about current or future FRPN funding opportunities should be directed to Rebecca Kaufman, FRPN senior research coordinator, at firstname.lastname@example.org.
+Please direct questions regarding current or future FRPN funding opportunities to Jessica Pearson, FRPN co-director, at email@example.com.